Hot Weather: The True Culprit Behind Car-Battery Trouble

 - Lighting: Another important pre-trip check should be exterior and interior lighting.
 Vehicle check lanes revealed an overall failure rate of over 25 percent in the lighting category.
 The Car Care Council reminds motorists to check their lights monthly.
 Other suggestions from the Council include turning on headlights both day and night.
 This helps define your car’s position on the road and its distance from other drivers.
 When your vehicle’s lighting is defective, other motorists may not get the message that you intend to stop or turn.
 The end result could be disastrous.

 A 10 Minute Pre-Trip Checkup Can Pay Off!

-● Check all fluids.
-There are several fluids, in addition to antifreeze, that require attention, including engine oil, power steering, brake and transmission fluids and windshield washer solvent and antifreeze/coolant.
+Check All Fluids: There are several fluids (in addition to antifreeze) that require attention, such as engine oil, power steering, transmission fluids, windshield washer solvent, and antifreeze/coolant.

-“While a last minute checkup is better than no checkup, motorists should plan ahead to allow time to perform necessary maintenance themselves or at the local service facility.
-A properly maintained vehicle is safer and more dependable and will even save a few dollars at the gas pumps,” said the Car Care Council’s Executive Director, Rich White.
+Remember these words from Rich White: “While a last minute checkup is better than no checkup, motorists should plan ahead to allow time to perform necessary maintenance themselves or at the local service facility.
+A properly maintained vehicle is safer and more dependable and will even save a few dollars at the gas pumps.”

-Not only can a pre-trip inspection help reduce chances of costly and possibly dangerous road trouble, it also provides an opportunity to have repairs made at home, with one’s own technician who knows the vehicle.
+Not only can a pre-trip inspection help reduce the chances of costly and possibly dangerous road trouble, but it also provides an opportunity to have repairs made at home, with one’s own mechanic who knows the vehicle.
 Especially important, it provides peace of mind.
 While no inspection can guarantee a car’s performance, it’s comforting to know proper precautions were taken.